federicomariamassari/udacity-dand/README.md

 [Link to project specification](projects/p4/dand-p4-project-specification.md)

 ### Overview
+This project focuses on the __exploration__ phase of the data analysis process:

 ### What was the biggest challenge?
 Choosing the right dataset—one rich enough to be explored along many dimensions—as well as becoming familiar with the R language, proved two pretty challenging tasks.
 In the first case, I spent days surfing on _Kaggle_ before I decided to make my own dataset.
 In the end, I wrangled the content of a website I have long appreciated, _[TheyShootPictures.com](http://theyshootpictures.com)_.
 I discovered I could legally scrape the website from the _robots meta tags_: